mospy26/complete-bookstore/README.md

 # BookStore in .NET
-COMP5348 Assignment to improve the performance
+COMP5348 Assignment to improve the performance, robustness and realism of an existing BookStore solution

 ## Getting Started